What is Arbitration?

 - Unlike organized court trials, the flexible nature of arbitration allows for convenient scheduling and simplified rules in a private setting.

-- Privacy in resolution of a dispute, not in open court.
+- Privacy in the resolution of a dispute, not in open court.

-While there are may positive reasons to hire an arbitration lawyer, there are a few things to consider.
+While there are many positive reasons to hire an arbitration lawyer, there are a few things to consider.
 Some potential disadvantages to arbitration are: